Heatseal instructions

 Important: No tumble dry for all badges.
 Please be aware that the instructions vary for every machine.
 These are just generic instructions, we strongly advise testing the badges on your garment first.
 We are not responsible for any damage or wrong usage.

-A rough heat-seal guide to applying Badges/patches:
+A basic heat-seal guide to applying Badges/patches:

 To apply badges or patches, it is important to follow certain steps.